ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 This document defines state variables and constants for the BBR algorithm.

-The variables starting with C, P, or rs not defined below are defined in {{delivery-rate-samples}}, "Delivery Rate Samples".
+Variables for connection state (C), per-packet state (P), or per-ACK rate sample (rs) that are not defined below  are defined in {{delivery-rate-samples}}, "Delivery Rate Samples".

 ## Transport Connection State {#transport-connection-state}